-As discussed under section 3.4.7.1 the R354 north from Matjiesfontein to Sutherland and the R323 southwards are important from an economic stimulation perspective and need to be tarred.
+As discussed under section 3.4.7.1 the R354 north from Matjiesfontein to Sutherland and the R323 southwards are important from an economic stimulation perspective and have recently been tarred.
 The District Municipality noted that it is not viable to upgrade these two roads.